 - Pulling – When pads are worn, your car may tend to pull from one side to the other while the brake pedal is being pressed.

 - Grooves on the Rotor – Some grooves from normal wear and tear can be resurfaced or machined.
 However, if the indentations are too deep, they will not be able to be machined or thick enough to dissipate heat and will require replacement.

 - Pulsating – When pressure is applied to the brake pedal and the car shakes or the brake pedal pulsates, brake pads or rotors could be worn.

 Brake services don’t have to be overwhelming when you are armed with the knowledge of your brake system components and their rate of wear.
-Brake rotors needn’t be replaced with brake pads unless they too, are worn down.
+Brake rotors needn’t be replaced with brake pads unless they too are worn down.
 Replacing just the brake pads when necessary will save you time and money.
-Keep in mind, if other brake service is being performed on your vehicle, replacing the pads at the same time is a smart move, ensuring your brake system is functioning like new.
+Keep in mind, if another brake service is being performed on your vehicle, replacing the pads at the same time is a smart move, ensuring your brake system is functioning like new.